Dan Tana: 1980s

+2000s

+In 2009, Tana sold his restaurant to Croatian tycoon Mihajlo Perenčević and his wife Sonja, providing they kept the name of the restaurant.
+Since their divorce, the restaurant has been in the sole ownership of Sonja Perenčević.

+Perenčević continues Tana's commitment to the community, with proceeds from the restaurant's 50th and 60th anniversaries donated to St. Jude Children's Research Hospital and Children's Hospital Los Angeles, include the sale of a print donated by Tana's ex-wife Andrea Tana (née Wiesenthal).

 In popular culture

-Owing to Tana's friendship with television producers Aaron Spelling and E. Duke Vincent, both regulars at Dan Tana's, the two decided to name Robert Urich's character Dan Tanna, the main role in their 1978 U.S. television drama Vega$, after the restaurateur.
+Owing to Tana's friendship with television producers Aaron Spelling and E. Duke Vincent, both regulars at Dan Tana's, the two decided to name the main character in their 1978 U.S. television drama Vega$, Dan Tanna (played by Robert Urich), after the restaurateur.
 The series ran for three seasons with Tana reportedly receiving US$500 per airing (first-run episodes, re-runs, and syndication) in royalties, altogether making US$500,000 that he donated to charity.

-Hamish Linklater's character Joey Dantana in The Newsroom is also named for Tana.
-Tana has produced eight films.

-The restaurant is referenced in the songs "Small Clone" by Mayer Hawthorne, "But I Am A Good Girl" from the Burlesque soundtrack, and "Christmas in LA" by The Killers and Dawes.
+The restaurant is referenced in movies such as Get Shorty and Hail, Caesar!, TV sitcom The Larry Sanders Show as well as in the songs "Small Clone" by Mayer Hawthorne, "But I Am A Good Girl" from the Burlesque soundtrack, and "Christmas in LA" by The Killers and Dawes.